 Powers & Abilities

 As a result of the Gen Factor exposure, Cole had a strong amount of telekinesis and telepathy, but these powers began to burn out and by the time of Team 7: Dead Reckoning , he only had the psionic powers to give a person a bloody nose.
 His Coda-training sealed his psionic powers away, but he can still use them under certain circumstances (usually the presence of another Team 7 member so they are able to combine their powers).
 Note: As of Grifter/Midnighter #1, which takes place after the Worldstorm relaunch, Grifter has apparently regained control of his psionic powers and can use them unaided.

 A side effect of the Gen-Factor is an accelerated healing factor, he once recovered from a broken neck and shattered legs without any scaring.
 The healing factor also slows his aging.

-Aside from superhuman powers, he is an excellent marksman.
-And adept at any firearm, knife, explosive, and throwing weapon.
+Aside from superhuman powers, he is an excellent marksman and adept with any firearm, knife, explosive, or throwing weapon.

 He can take out a group of enemies single handed.
 He was already a formidable hand-to-hand combatant due to his military training and experience, but the Coda training he received has sharpened these abilities even further.

 For further information: Flashpoint

 In the alternate world of Flashpoint, Grifter is the leader of an underground resistance group in England who were standing up against the Amazons and their occupation of London.
 Grifter and company rescue Lois Lane from the Amazons after she is revealed to be a spy for Cyborg and has been sending him secret information about their activity.